-Advanced baton technique, rehearsal techniques and examination of repertoire in the church setting.
+Advanced choral technique, rehearsal techniques and examination of repertoire in the church setting.
 One credit.

-MUCO 568 Choral Conducting for Church Musicians 2
+MUCO 568 Choral Conducting for Church Musicians II

 Continuation of MUCO 567.
-Advanced baton technique, rehearsal techniques and examination of repertoire in the church setting.
-Prerequisite: MUCO 567 or permission of the instructor.
+Advanced choral technique, rehearsal techniques and examination of repertoire in the church setting.
+Prerequisite: MUCO 567.
 One credit.